chutified/crypto-currencies/README.md

 ### Crypto.GetCrypto
 GetCrypto responses with the data about the cryptocurrency.
 Name, symbol, market cap in USD, current price, circulating supply, mineable info, currency changes in last hour/day/week in percentages data are provided.

 **GetCryptoRequest** defines the request message for the cryptocurrency request.
-It requires the fullname or the symbol of supported cryptocurrency.
+It requires the full name or the symbol of supported cryptocurrency.
 The list of the supported cryptocurrecies can be found <a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md">here</a>

-*Name stands for the fullname or the symbol of the requested crypto currency.The Name is not case sensitive.*
+*Name stands for the full name or the symbol of the requested crypto currency.The Name is not case sensitive.*
 ```proto
 message GetCryptoRequest {
     string Name = 1;